 - Leave in the refrigerator between 8 – 10 hours

-- The cold brew herbal infusion can keep for a maximum of 3 days in the fridge
+- The cold infusion can be kept for a maximum of 3 days in the fridge

-Cold brew herbal infusion tastes great on a hot sunny day, while hydrating your body with all the essential nutrients and minerals.
+Cold infusions taste great on a hot sunny day, while hydrating your body with all the essential nutrients and minerals.

 How to Prepare a Decoction.